-As soon as you have secured an appropriate practicum site, take all completed documents (Acknowledgement Statement, 4-Way Agreement and Supervisor Responsibility Statement) to Kathleen Wenger, Rebecca Reed, or Ellie Duck for signature.
+As soon as you have secured an appropriate practicum site, take all completed documents (Acknowledgement Statement, 4-Way Agreement and Supervisor Responsibility Statement) to Staff for signature.
 Practicum hours towards graduation do not begin accruing until the start of practicum class.
 You may begin earlier at your site for training purposes; however, hours towards licensure or graduation requirements will not count.

-PROBLEMS AT THE SITE?
+PROBLEMS AT THE SITE